 Use a readable typeface.

 Fancy fonts are tough to read, particularly for older people and others with lower vision.
-Stick to a font that doesn’t make people squint their eyes or tilt their head to figure it out.
+Keep in mind your customer base will likely include middle-aged and even elderly homeowners (depending on your location), so you should stick to a font that doesn’t make people squint their eyes or tilt their heads to figure it out.

 Make sure the logo looks good big or small.

-You’ll need to get a lot of mileage out of the logo because it could end up anywhere, from tiny icons on mobile devices to ginormous highway billboards.
+You’ll need to get a lot of mileage out of your roofing logo because it could end up anywhere, from tiny icons on mobile devices to ginormous highway billboards.
 Choose a design that scales well, up or down.

 Don't be afraid to stand out.